Avalon (Marvel Comics): History

-Merlyn, Roma and the Starlight Citadel
+Merlyn, Roma, and the Starlight Citadel

 Merlyn created the Starlight Citadel, located on a different island than Avalon.
 From the Starlight Citadel he founded the Captain Britain Corps, a group of superhuman heroes who would patrol the countless Earths in the Omniverse.
 Merlyn became the Omniversal Guardian and was assisted in his task by the Omniversal Majestor/Majestrix.
 His task was to safeguard the Omniverse against any threats and the technology Merlyn provided was capable of destroying entire universes that posed a serious danger.
 When Mad Jim Jaspers appeared, Merlyn faked his death and was replaced by Roma as Omniversal Guardian.
 Saturnyne became the Omniversal Majestrix.

-Years later, Mastermind conquered the island of the Starlight Citadel, destroyed most of the Captain Britain Corps and disguised himself as Roma.
+Years later, Mastermind conquered the island of the Starlight Citadel, destroying most of the Captain Britain Corps and disguising himself as Roma.
 Mastermind wanted the Amulet of Right and the Sword of Might, two mystical artifacts which had once empowered Brian Braddock, also known as Captain Britain and his enemy Joshua Stragg, the Reaver.
-Braddock found the artifacts before Mastermind, and discovered that he was the rightful heir to them.
-Through the use of those artifacts, he was able to defeat Mastermind, and Roma named him the new ruler of Avalon, while she remained as his advisor.
+Braddock found the artifacts before Mastermind and discovered that he was the rightful heir to them.
+Through the use of those artifacts, he was able to defeat Mastermind, and Roma named him the new ruler of Avalon, whilst remaining as his advisor.
 Brian recently left his throne after the events in House of M and returned to Earth.